puppetlabs-toy-chest/puppetlabs-aws/README.md

 Names of the database security groups to associate with the instance.
 This parameter is set at creation only; it is not affected by updates.

+#####`vpc_security_groups`
+IDs of the database security groups within a VPC to associate the instance with.
+This parameter is set at creation only; it is not affected by updates.

 #####`endpoint`
 The DNS address of the database.
 Read-only.